Foreign recruitment grant

 The requirement for receiving the foreign recruitment grant is that the ICT sector employee must have paid taxes in Estonia for at least five months.
 The aim is to cover the costs that employers make in the recruitment of new people, which means that the trained specialist must not have worked or studied in Estonia in the last three years.

 “The support programme is open to all employers who need employees with ICT skills.
-The gross wage of the recipient of the grant must be at least EUR 2,000,” explained the minister.
+The gross wage of the recipient of the grant must be at least 2000 euros,” explained the minister.

 The foreign recruitment grant is part of the Work in Estonia project.
 The support programme has a budget of 4 million euros, which is planned to be distributed over the course of three years, and it is funded by the ICT development programme.
 The aim of the ICT development programme is to solve various problems in the Estonian digital sector: offer adaptation services to foreign specialists, support the digitalisation of the industry, improve the use of data-based approach in the development of products and service, etc.